 Early History of the Bernevul family

 This web page shows only a small excerpt of our Bernevul research.
 Another 119 words (8 lines of text) covering the years 1069, 1150, 1190, and 1333 are included under the topic Early Bernevul History in all our PDF Extended History products and printed products wherever possible.

 Bernevul Spelling Variations

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Burnville, Burnfield, Burneville, Burnefield, Bournville and many more.

 Early Notables of the Bernevul family (pre 1700)

 More information is included under the topic Early Bernevul Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Bernevul family to the New World and Oceana
+Migration of the Bernevul family

-.
+Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
+Families left for Ireland, North America, and Australia in enormous numbers, travelling at high cost in extremely inhospitable conditions.
+The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
+Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
 Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Bernevul or a variant listed above: Frederick Brownville who settled in Philadelphia, Pennsylvania in 1840; Elizabeth Brownfeild settled in Georgia in 1737; Joe Brownfield settled in Georgia in 1735 with his wife.